 The most effective time to foam roller is after a run, says Ross.
 But if you foam roll before a workout or on a rest day, warm up first.
-Make sure to do at least five minutes of any movement that gets blood flowing to the muscles, like easy running or even jumping jacks, says Then foam roll and stretch.
+Make sure to do at least five minutes of any movement that gets blood flowing to the muscles, like easy running or even jumping jacks, says Ross.
+Then, foam roll and stretch.

-Do It Every Day
+Do It Every Day, as needed

 Until you work through problem spots, you can probably benefit from foam rolling after each run, says Ross.
 Once the area improves, you might back off to do it less often.

 One of the biggest mistakes people tend to make is just rolling lightly over a muscle group without purposely looking for a trigger point, says Ross.
 This is a decent way to warm up and bring blood flow into the muscles, but it doesn’t offer greater benefit, he says.
 “Your work with the foam roller should be purposeful and systematic,” he says.
 “You should work at different angles until you find the bump of the trigger point.
 Spend time on that area instead of rolling over it quickly.”

 To get the benefits and effectively send the message to the brain and the body that the muscle should relax, don’t just speed through the foam-rolling sessions,warns Ross.
 “In order to send that message, you need to be still with the pressure on that point for at least 30 seconds before the body starts to receive it.”